eadams17/live-todo-app/README.md

 - We're evaluating you on the quality and completion of the quest list below.
 Do you commit often? ?
 Did you write team friendly code?
 Is the UI that you've built easy to use and easy on the eyes? :eyes:
 - The challenge should take 3-6 hours
 - It should be fun!
-If you're stuck on a bug or something needs clarification you can [email me](mailto:zach@padpiper.com?subject=Interview Challenge) for help
+If you're stuck on a bug or something needs clarification you can <zach@padpiper.com> for help
 - If you prefer a functional style (or some other style of programming) feel free to switch things up to suit how you write best.
 The codebase is intentionally small to support different styles/complete rewrites.
 Don't let how we've set things up get in the way of showing us your best work

 ##  Your Quest
 - [ ] Fork this repo
-- [ ] Make your repo private
+- [ ] Make your new repo private
-- [ ] Add `zlwaterfield` and `JackForbes` as collaborators on the repo [settings->collaborators]
+- [ ] Add `zlwaterfield` and `JackForbes` as collaborators on the new repo [settings->collaborators]
 - [ ] Commit often, with high quality comments
 - [ ] Write readable, performant code
 - [ ] Fix all the bugs